Benedict115/clsa/README.md

 Method to run the MarketDataProcessor:
 Firstly please compile for the code in src with command "javac MarketDataProcessor.java".
 Then please run by command "java MarketDataProcessor".
 It will start the non-stop threadpool for handling the incoming message.
 After that simply call the onMessage(MarketData) method to send the market data to MarketDataProcessor.

+Method to run the test case MarketDataTest:
+Suggest to run the test case one by one.
+This is because I have encountered a problem that the threadpool did not work if I run all the JUnit test at the same time.